 BackMAP helps with the visualization of large amounts of structural (space-time) backbone data in a single graph.

-Running the following at command line would get the job done (the ‘-I’ is not necessary, but ensures the latest sub-version is installed):
+Running the following at a command prompt (terminal) would get the job done (the ‘-I’ is not necessary, but ensures the latest sub-version is installed):

 $ pip install -I backmap